deptrajvjppro/pantryaiv2/README.md

 - **Recipe Suggestions**: Get recipe recommendations based on the current ingredients in your pantry from an AI model.

 ## Installation
+Make sure to have Node.js and python installed.
 To get started with PantryAI, clone this repository and install the required dependencies.

 For Frontend Installation: